 You may find this video, which demonstrates core exercise techniques for parastomal hernia prevention, helpful:

 Because hernias can be all different sizes and shapes, it can be difficult to get a good seal between the skin and the stoma bag flange.
-Stoma bags such as Aura Profile colostomy, ileostomy and urostomy bags, with their soft and flexible invertible flange, mould to the shape of your peristomal area to help ensure a leak-free fit.
+Stoma bags such as Aura Profile colostomy, ileostomy and urostomy bags, with their soft and flexible invertible flange, mould to the shape of your peristomal area to help ensure a leak-free fit for herniated stomas.
 FreeStyle Oval, with its oval adhesive, may also be an option.
-If you want extra security, hydrocolloid flange extenders like HydroFrame can be used to ‘picture-frame’ the flange to aid adhesion.
+If you want extra security, hydrocolloid flange extenders like HydroFrame or UltraFrame can be used to ‘picture-frame’ the flange to aid adhesion.

 Skin around a hernia can also be more delicate.
 You may want to consider using a two-piece system, where the base flange is removed fewer times than in the one-piece systems.
 Your Stoma Care Nurse may also recommend that you protect your skin using no-sting products like silicone based barrier film, LBF, and medical adhesive remover, Appeel.

 Hernia support belts are available on prescription for when you need to do heavy work or lifting, or be particularly active.
 Discuss with your Stoma Care Nurse if you would like to request one of these, or if you want to wear these belts generally for comfort and support.
 They can help if you are feeling discomfort or a dragging sensation around the stoma.
-Support garments are also available.
+Stoma hernia support garments (also known as support wear) are also available.

 Our CliniMed Careline team are available on 0808 159 6017 for advice on all aspects of stoma care, including all brands of products and problems you might be experiencing.